sysdiglabs/promcat-resources/resources/mysql/INSTALL.md

 To install the exporter, you can use the example files provided below.

 Use `mysql-exporter.yaml` for basic authentication and `mysql-exporter-ssl.yaml` for ssl authentication.

-# Sysdig Agent configuration
-The default configuration of the Sysdig agent will detect the Prometheus annotated pod of the exporter and scrape it automatically.

-Also, in the `sysdig-agent-config.yaml` file you can find an example of the minimum configuration needed in the agent.